Michael Koresky on Eyes Wide Shut

 The only reason to have to further hold up American Beauty as the vile hokum it is is because in 1999, while it was busy reaping awards for its alleged topicality and funhouse mirror reflection of our contemporary realities, another film about marriage, betrayal, and responsibility hit theaters with the force of a hurricane and exited with barely a whiff of vapor.
 Stanley Kubrickâ€™s Eyes Wide Shut does indeed shock, but not in the way it had been marketed in the woebegone summer before Sam Mendesâ€™s bomb fellâ€”thereâ€™s nothing prurient or degraded here.
 No taboos are broken, and the closest the film comes to a â€śshocking momentâ€ť is simply through the abrupt whoosh of a camera zoom.
 What makes Eyes Wide Shut truly rock me to my core is not its tastefully cadaverous nudity or its depiction of a nefarious New York sexual underworld, but rather its utter lack of trendiness and its profound humanist empathy, all twisted up as it is in a portrait of suspended moral decay.
 Thereâ€™s simply nothing more shocking than being faced with our own mortality, and Eyes Wide Shut, bedecked in mirrors and fogged winter windows, is simply one of cinemaâ€™s great reflective surfaces: of mind, body, and soul, of fear and desire, death and rebirth.
 Itâ€™s shocking in its ambiguity, its refusal to give up its ghosts.
 Wandering through its hushed, ornate halls is like lingering on the aftereffects of a morning dreamâ€”buzzed with a slight erotic sensation yet humbled by the harsh light of reality, the realization that yes, it was just a dream, but you didnâ€™t know you were capable of such thoughts.

 A common criticism leveled against Kubrickâ€™s farewell film upon its unveiling was that it was dated; that its values were somehow outmoded, that what it was saying was by now well-trod territory or, worse, had no place in contemporary sexual discourse.
 What is this supposing?
 That dramas of fidelity no longer reflect a common mindset, or that marriage no longer needs defending as an institution or a spiritual solace?
 After all, arenâ€™t we infinitely more â€śliberatedâ€ť now than when this stuff was in vogue?
 Arenâ€™t we hip to the gaps and contradictions inherent in every relationship?
 Isnâ€™t the threat of spouse-cheating on every talk show on every channel every day from 9 to 5?
 Whichever the case, Eyes Wide Shut revealed more about popular culture than it did about Kubrickâ€™s moralistic outlook.
 Taking so much time off in between films, Kubrick was an easy target for those who wanted to claim that he remained locked in an old-fashioned mindset and certainly for the Entertainment Weeklys and the like who demand that pop art be reflective of the â€śmoment,â€ť rather than of long-held truths and internal conflict.
 Truth be told, Kubrick was never particularly fashionable, as represented by the critical reception of his previous three films: Barry Lyndon exhumed, of all people, Thackeray, painting his cynical man-on-the-make parable into a still-life Enlightenment canvas; The Shining rejiggered a wispy best-selling haunted house story into a ruminative-turned-chaotic portrait of domestic crisis, pissing off its author and legion of fans; Full Metal Jacket looked like a war film, but didnâ€™t feel like one, largely eschewing action for philosophical set pieces and geographical disorientation.
-So was it that much of a surprise that this director, who defies expectations at every turn and brings genre to his feet, was not setting out to make neither the â€śerotic thrillerâ€ť that the press maintained nor an easily identifiable â€śKubrick filmâ€ť that critics seemed to think they could define from years of auteur study?
+So was it that much of a surprise that this director, who defies expectations at every turn and brings genre to his feet, was setting out to make neither the â€śerotic thrillerâ€ť that the press maintained nor the easily identifiable â€śKubrick filmâ€ť that critics seemed to think they could define from years of auteur study?
 Its meditative pace, nearly medicated dialogue delivery, and unforgiving, clinical approach to narrative could not have come as a shock, yet itâ€™s what was sheerly uncanny about Eyes Wide Shutâ€”its visual and aural repetitions, its refusal of sexual satisfaction, and most of all, its methodical self-deconstructionâ€”that really burrowed into peoplesâ€™ comfort zone.

 The miracle of the film is that it plays as though it aspires to utter detachment, yet it canâ€™t save itself from being overwhelmingly emotional.
 Kubrickâ€™s film, despite its auteurâ€™s (perhaps misunderstood and overanalyzed) pedigree, was dismissed as though an art-house date-movie relic from the late Sixties.
 Perhaps if thatâ€™s the case, then its spiritual sister would be, shockingly, Eric Rohmerâ€™s My Night at Maudâ€™s.
 Similarly entrapped by the fear of carnal pleasure, buttressed as it is up against daily morality and philosophical self-preservation, Maudâ€™s was a runaway success in 1969, the height of hip, even ending up with a screenplay Oscar nomination (the only Rohmer film to do so).
 So what happened in the intervening thirty years to seemingly nullify its outlook for moviegoers?
 Both films take as their centerpiece extended nighttime sojourns, directly before the simultaneously rejuvenating and culminating event of Christmas.
 In both, a man is faced with the decision of whether or not to appease his inherent sexual animalism, as gnarled up in the spokes of ethical quandary as it may be.
 For Maudâ€™s Jean-Louis, it is his reliance on the scientific philosophies of Pascal, as well as his trust in Catholicism that holds him back.
 Whatâ€™s gripping Eyes Wide Shutâ€™s Dr. Bill Harford are the twin discomforts of fidelity, to his wife and to medicine.